Category Archives: Training

 When Should I Use It?

-Use The Slice any time you need to get your bubbies forward and your hips back (going into crucifix, for example).
+Use The Slice any time you need to get your chest forward and your hips back (going into crucifix, for example).
 And the best part?
 You need zero skill to do it – it’s something you can rock on day one.
 Go forth and Slice, friends!
 Love and pull-ups, Laura

 As always, if you like this post, share it on your blog, the F-books, Twitter, and wherever else you crazy kids are sharing things these days.